Heavy Duty (album)

 Heavy Duty is an album released by popular Soca band Xtatik from Trinidad and Tobago in 1997.
 The album was considered one of the most successful Soca albums at the time of its release.
 In a 2004 interview, lead vocalist of the band Machel Montano claimed it was his favourite album of all time.

 The song Big Truck on the album won Trinidad's 1997 Annual Road March Competition for Trinidad and Tobago Carnival.

+Critical reception

+AllMusic gave the album a 4 out of 5 stars rating.